U.S. firm finds British shipwreck full of silver

 By Robert Green

-TAMPA, Florida U.S. salvage company Odyssey Marine Exploration Inc said on Monday it had found the sunken wreckage of a British cargo ship filled with silver in the Atlantic Ocean, where it was torpedoed by the Germans during the Second World War.
+TAMPA, Fla., Sept 26 U.S. salvage company Odyssey Marine Exploration Inc (OMEX.O) said on Monday it had found the sunken wreckage of a British cargo ship filled with silver in the Atlantic Ocean, where it was torpedoed by the Germans during the Second World War.

 The wreckage of the S.S.
-Gairsoppa was found in international waters 300 miles off the coast of Ireland, at a depth of 15,510 feet, the Tampa, Florida, company said.
+Gairsoppa was found in international waters 300 miles (480 km) off the coast of Ireland, at a depth of 15,510 feet (4,700 metres), the Tampa, Florida, company said.

 Its cargo included about 7 million ounces of silver, the company said in a statement, which would make it the largest known cargo of precious metal ever recovered from the sea.